tyler-mcdonald/employee-directory/README.md

 # Company Employee Directory

-### A mock company employee directory using public APIs
+### A mock company employee directory using public API

-This project is a template for creating a company directory by pulling employee information from the [Random User Generator](https://randomuser.me/) site.

-Each time the page is loaded, a new list of randomized user information is returned from the HTTP request and displayed on the page.
+Each time the page is loaded, a new list of random employee information is returned from the HTTP request at [Random User Generator](https://randomuser.me/) and displayed on the page.
+Users can then filter through names, or click an employee to view a modal of additional information.

 ### Project highlights
 #### Working with APIs